talkdai/dialog/docs/development.md

 ```

 Right now our coverage is pretty limited, we would like to have more code covered as soon as possible.

+## Commits

+Since we are using semantic versioning on the project, we are looking forward for good commit messages and,
+on those commits, we are expecting to have certain tags on minor or major updates (so we can update the version automatically).

+    - #minor: for minor updates
+    - #major: for major updates
+    - All else will be considered a patch